-The Canadian Society of Landscape Architects (CSLA) is a professional organization with over 1,980 landscape architects as members.
+The Canadian Society of Landscape Architects (CSLA) is a professional organization with landscape architect members, associate (or intern) members and student of landscape architecture members.
 As the voice of the profession in Canada, the CSLA is an advocate for its members on issues such as urban design, urban renewal, sustainable development, climate change and cultural heritage.

 The CSLA delivers programs and services for its members that: